adamluzsi/opentelemetry-go-contrib/instrumentation/github.com/lumigo-io/otelrandom/README.md

 ### process.cpu.time

 The label "process.cpu.time" might seem unclear without a precise context.
 I've interpreted it in alignment with other attributes that use the "process." prefix.

 Obtaining this data typically necessitates either active pprof usage or system interaction via syscalls.
 To ensure portability and to avoid a platform-specific implementation, I've opted to leverage the gopsutil open-source library to fetch the CPU time.

+### Async Span Example

+Given that a random number generator seldom requires asynchronous operations, I've kept the implementation straightforward.
+The design primarily illustrates span creation in an asynchronous context and demonstrates how to link back to another span.
+Were the use-case to involve more intricate scenarios, like tracing asynchronous calls across multiple backend servers, the example would be more intricate and engaging.